“Far and away the best prize that life offers is the chance to work hard at work worth doing” Theodore Roosevelt

 Industries

-Eye For Business combines human-led assurance with AI-powered business intelligence to analyse commercial, value chain and sustainability material risks and opportunities across 36 industry sectors.
+Eye For Business combines human-led assurance with business intelligence to analyse commercial, value chain and sustainability material risks and opportunities across 24 industry sectors.

 Health

-Material issues include patient safety, regulatory compliance, data privacy, reimbursement mechanisms, and the adoption of new technologies.
-Organisations must address operational resilience, care quality, and demonstrate governance over research, product standards and cross-border health service delivery.
+Financially material issues include patient safety, regulatory compliance, data privacy, reimbursement mechanisms, and adoption of new technologies including AI.
+Organisations must ensure operational resilience, care quality, and demonstrate governance over research, product standards and cross-border service delivery.

 Energy

 Operators face exposure to commodity price swings, decarbonisation policies and physical infrastructure risks.
-Effective management of emissions, asset integrity, safety, and regulatory compliance is central to sustainable performance as stakeholder expectations on climate and community impacts increase.
+Effective management of emissions, asset integrity, safety, and regulatory compliance is central to sustainable performance as expectations on climate impacts and community stewardship rise.

 Food & beverages

-Profitability is influenced by price volatility, input sourcing, production efficiency and safety standards.
-Food safety, traceability, labelling and environmental impacts, such as water usage and waste management, are key considerations for stakeholders and sustainability reporting.
+Profitability is shaped by price volatility, input sourcing, production efficiency and safety standards.
+Food safety, traceability, labelling and environmental impacts like water use and waste are critical for stakeholders and sustainability reporting in line with IFRS.

 Manufacturing

-Significant risks include input cost volatility, supply chain interruption, production quality and workplace safety.
-Environmental standards for emissions and waste, as well as compliance with product regulations, are key to maintaining market access and long-term competitive advantage.
+Key risks include input cost volatility, supply chain interruptions, production quality, and workplace safety.
+Environmental standards for emissions and waste, together with compliance with product regulations, are crucial for sustained market access and competitive advantage.

 Materials

-Resource extraction and processing bring heightened risks from environmental regulation, price volatility, permitting delays and tailings management.
-Material topics include water use, labour conditions, biodiversity loss, lifecycle emissions and compliance, requiring strong governance and transparent reporting to support long-term value.
+Resource extraction and processing carry elevated environmental risks, price volatility, permitting delays and tailings management.
+Topics include water use, labour conditions, biodiversity loss, lifecycle emissions and compliance, requiring robust governance and transparent assurance reporting.

 Mobility

-Fleet efficiency, workforce safety, emissions regulation and infrastructure reliability remain central.
-Operational risks are shaped by logistics demand, evolving vehicle standards, decarbonisation targets and community impacts – requiring integrated risk management and compliance with health, safety and environmental law.
+Fleet efficiency, workforce safety, emissions regulation and infrastructure reliability are central.
+Material risks relate to logistics demand, evolving vehicle standards, decarbonisation targets and community impact, requiring integrated risk management and compliance with health, safety and environmental laws.

 Tourism

-Central issues include managing demand volatility, ensuring safety, optimising resource efficiency and promoting customer wellbeing.
-Environmental pressures from travel, including destination footprint and site stewardship, require prudent risk controls and attention to safety, regulation and the quality of experience.
+Core issues include managing demand volatility, ensuring safety, optimising resource efficiency and enhancing customer wellbeing.
+Environmental pressures from travel, including site stewardship, require prudent risk controls and compliance with safety, regulation and quality assurance standards.